JuliaLang/www.julialang.org/gsoc/2014/index.md

 Julia functions, or (2) wrap `SIFDecode` with a `ccall` interface.
 A convenient interface should be provided to allow usage of any objective function in the test suite.

+Update: a wrapper for CUTEst has [appeared](https://github.com/lpoo/CUTEst.jl); anyone wishing to extend this should contact the repository owner.

 ## Project: PETSc integration for scalable technical computing